gitacoco/dvia-2019/2.mapping-quantities/process/README.md

 ### A Thousand Suns: Mapping Quantities, Categories, and Summarized Data
 #### 01: Chart of Nuclear Testing Illustrating Variables of Year, Country, Testing Frequency and Location
 ![illustrative images](./Solution1_Timelines.jpg)
-For this chart, I use a Stream Graph to show the testing trend of all country (the retinal variable: shape) and the testing trend of each country (the retinal variable: color) during the progression of time lapse, reflecting the change of overall trend while allowing people to identify the proportion of a specific country.
+For this chart, I use a Stream Graph to simultaneously show the testing frequency of all countries (the retinal variable: shape) and each country (the retinal variable: color) during the progression of time lapse, reflecting the change of the overall trend while allowing people to identify the proportion of a specific country.

 #### 02: Chart of Nuclear Testing Illustrating Variables of Year, Country and Testing Frequency
 ![illustrative images](./Solution2_ThemeRiver.jpg)
-The Pie Clock uses three pie charts to visulize elapsed time.
-These three pie charts are stacked from top to bottom in order from small to large, which respectively represents hour, minute and second.
+For this chart, I use lines to connect the testing active years of each country (the retinal variable: color, shape), whose continuity allows audiences to identify whether there is nuclear testing of a certain year.
+This is a method to address the 'lull' that resulted from the Comprehensive Test Ban Treaty in ’96 and the more recent resurgence in testing.

 #### 02: Chart of Nuclear Testing Illustrating Variables of Year, Country and Testing Frequency
 ![illustrative images](./Solution3_BubbleChart.jpg)